- Overview: An integrated laboratory suite designed and built for geochemical research in all areas of environmental geosciences.

-We have all the facilities that would be expected in a well-equipped geochemistry laboratory including centrifuges, hot plates, incubators, a freeze dryer, autotitrators, spectrophotometers, etc. We have access to a rock crushing facility and thin sections workshop for sample polishing.
+We have all the facilities that would be expected in a well-equipped geochemistry laboratory including centrifuges, hot plates, incubators, a freeze dryer, autotitrators and spectrophotometers.
+We have access to a rock crushing facility and thin sections workshop for sample polishing.
 In addition we have facilities for working under controlled atmosphere (e.g. anaerobic) and controlled temperature conditions.

-We have excellent facilities for the preparation of extracts from natural sediments, soils, silicate minerals, and waters either to determine concentration or as preparation for isotopic analyses.
-We are a world leading laboratory for iron, phosphorous and sulfur speciation through aqueous-based extractions of mineral-bound phases, including pyrite, within sediments.
-Many of our processes are optimised for high sample throughput.
-Please contact Simon Poulton for more information on these techniques.
+Our laboratory houses excellent facilities for the preparation of extracts from natural sediments, soils, silicate minerals, and waters, either to determine concentration or as preparation for isotopic analyses.
+We conduct iron, phosphorous and sulfur speciation through aqueous-based extractions of mineral-bound phases, including pyrite, within sediments.

-We have a wide range of facilities for the analysis of liquids and solids.
-Our facilities include Flame Atomic Absorption Spectroscopy (AAS) which allows us to quantitatively measure the concentrations of elements present in a liquid sample.
-We also carry out ion chromatographic analysis of samples for cations.
-These techniques are complemented by our close work with the our ICP facility giving us access to a wide range of analyses.
-We also have analytical facilities for quantification of carbon, nitrogen and sulphur in solid samples using our combustion analyser.
-This allows us to carry out total and organic carbon analysis (TIC/TOC).
+Our Flame Atomic Absorption Spectrometer (AAS) allows us to quantitatively measure the concentrations of elements present in aqueous samples.
+We also carry out ion chromatographic analysis of aqueous samples for cations.
+These techniques are complemented by our close work with the faculty Aqueous Analysis Facility giving us access to ICP instruments capable of analysing a wide range of aqueous samples in concentrated and complex matrixes.
+In addition, we have analytical facilities for quantification of carbon, nitrogen and sulphur in solid samples using our combustion analyser.
+This allows us to carry out total and organic carbon analysis.

 Our geomicrobiology laboratory is used for researching microbial processes in natural systems.
 The laboratory is able to work with microbiologically active soils and sediments and is a Containment Level 2 Laboratory.
 We have culturing facilities for aerobic and anaerobic microbes.

-We have a purpose designed laboratory for handling a wide range of environmentally relevant radionuclides including C-14, Tc-99, Sr-90, Cs-137, U. Our facilities enable us to carry out active experiments with a wide range of natural materials (soils and sediments) and minerals under controlled conditions (temperature and atmosphere).
-Please contact Ian Burke for more information.
+Our purpose designed laboratory handles a wide range of environmentally relevant radionuclides.
+Our facilities enable us to carry out active experiments with a wide range of natural materials (soils and sediments) and minerals under controlled conditions (temperature and atmosphere).

 We have facilities for organic extractions and sample processing as well as analytical facilities including Gas Chromatography with both a Flame Ionisation Detector (GC-FID) and a Mass Spectrometric (GC-MS) detector.

 Our facilities for nutrient analysis include a Seal Analytical AutoAnalyser III, which we have set up for simultaneous analysis of phosphate, nitrite, total oxidised nitrogen and ammonia.
-We also have a Thermo Dual Channel ICS-5000+ Ion Chromatography System set up for measuring anions including chloride, nitrate, nitrite, sulphate, and phosphate.
+We also have a Thermo Dual Channel ICS-5000+ Ion Chromatography System set up for measuring anions including chloride, nitrate, sulfate, and phosphate.